mml/aoc2023/README.md

    global variables and would also be easy in BASIC.
 Even the Euclidean algorithm stuff.
 9. [Kotlin](https://kotlinlang.org/) is certainly less tedious than Java.
-But unlike Scala, if you understand Java semantics (sadly, I do -- even though that experience is years old), it's pretty easy to get rolling.
+But unlike Scala, if you understand Java semantics (sadly, I do—even though that experience is years old), it's pretty easy to get rolling.
 I didn't need any of its nice lambda syntax or lazy/streaming pipeline stuff for this one.
 It's just your basic recursive stream differentation!